leon4rd/test/README.md

-## Waking up this morning was an eye-opening experience.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.